 - Request written assurances that security controls will be in place, and periodic verification (e.g., compliance reports) that controls continue to be maintained.

 - Review the service and written agreements periodically to identify whether anything has changed.

 AWS PCI Compliance

 The Amazon VPC acts as a logically isolated segment within the AWS cloud.
-In less technical words, this allows a merchant to create a private network for cardholder storage helping to meet the PCI DSS segmentation requirement.
+Virtualization allows a merchant to create a private network for cardholder storage, helping to meet the PCI DSS segmentation requirement.

 Segmentation works to protect cardholder data from information security threats across the entire IT environment.

 Imagine information as a jewelry collection.
 Costume jewelry may need no real protection and be left in public areas of a home.
 Sterling silver jewelry requires additional protection due to its value and may be stored in a private room.
 Gold jewelry requires an additional layer of protection based on its importance and may be hidden in a locked box within a private room.
 Finally, precious stones like diamonds may be removed from the home entirely, segmented into a private deposit box at a bank.